-Starting with version 6.4.3, RightBooth will now alter its Windows Title each time a screen is displayed during an event.
+RightBooth alters its Windows Title each time a screen is displayed when playing an event.

 Consider a typical RightBooth event flow when taking a photo.
 The following event screens are displayed to the user:

-And during this process RightBooth will now automatically alter its Window title (behind the scenes) as follows:
+And during this process RightBooth will automatically alter its Window title for the following text:

 Armed with this information it is possible to use third party software designed to monitor Windows Title captions in order to trigger some form of external action to coincide with RightBooth event screen changes.